-- Program Type: Baccalaureate

-- Requirements for this program are current for Fall 2015

-- Required credits to graduate with this degree: 120
+- Program Type: Undergraduate minor related to major - Requirements for this program are current for Fall 2015 - Required credits in this minor: 32

-- Required credits within the major: 40

-- Degree: Bachelor of Arts

 This is an interdisciplinary program housed in the Division of the Humanities.
 The program is administered by the German studies coordinator and the chair of the Division of the Humanities.